pemcg/mastering-automation-addendum-for-cloudforms-4.6/embedded_ansible_using_cloud_credentials/chapter.md

 ![Adding Cloud Type and Cloud Credential to a Method](images/screenshot2.png)

-When a cloud credential is associated with a playbook service or method in this way, the cloud credential values are made available to the playbook via an environmental variable called `OS_CLIENT_CONFIG_FILE`, which points to a YAML file written by the embedded Ansible engine.
-The contents of the yaml file are similar to the following:
+When a cloud credential is associated with a playbook service or method in this way, the cloud credential values are made available to the playbook via environmental variables, although the format of these is different for the various types of cloud credential.

+For an OpenStack cloud credential an environment variable called `OS_CLIENT_CONFIG_FILE` is used.
+This contains the filename of a temporary YAML file such as _/tmp/awx\_977\_foAfn4/tmpu0gAQG_ written by the embedded Ansible engine.
+The contents of the YAML file are similar to the following:

 ``` yaml